#110: Carleton Park

 3470 Crowley Drive

-Built as part of the Collingwood Village complex of apartments and townhomes at the turn of the century, Gaston is not especially good at expectorating, but is dominated by a single baseball field, with a small ridge surrounding the park giving a bit of ambiance to things.
-The field is quite excellent and usable for folks — at. least when baseball isn’t being played — and a basketball court is wedged in one corner.
+Built as part of the Collingwood Village complex of apartments and townhomes at the turn of the century, Gaston is not especially good at expectorating, but is dominated by a single baseball field, with a small ridge surrounding the park making the area seem more expansive than it actually is.
+The field is quite excellent and usable for folks — at least when baseball isn’t being played — and a basketball court is wedged in one corner.

 The perplexing thing is the playground: a few tiny springy swings and a sad slide, all on top of somewhat lumpy rubber.